kean/Future/README.md

 A **future** represents a result of a computation which may be available now, or in the future, or never. **FutureX** provides a streamlined **`Future<Value, Error>`** implementation.
 Futures enable easy composition of async tasks thanks to functions like `map`, `flatMap`, `zip`, `reduce` and many others.

-FutureX is designed ergonomics and performance in mind.
+FutureX is designed with ergonomics and performance in mind.
 It uses familiar functional terms so it's easy to learn and use.

 > Check out [**FutureX Community**](https://github.com/FutureXCommunity) that provides extensions for popular frameworks.